 This is an old review from 2014.
-I am closing down a blog, and republishing book reviews that fit into this new blog prior to deleting the old one.
+I am closing down a blog, and republishing book reviews prior to deleting the old one.

 Agnes Grey was published in 1847.
 This was an exceptionally good year for the Bronte sisters – 1847 saw the publication of Agnes Grey, Wuthering Heights and Jane Eyre, which combined to form a trifecta of Bronte awesomeness, and includes the two most well-known books by the Brontes.

 Anne Bronte was the youngest Bronte, and remains the least well-known of the three sisters.
 She died very young, at 29 years of age.
 Her only other published work is The Tenant of Wildfell Hall, which was out of publication for many years at the behest (as I understand it) of the eldest and most prolific sister, Charlotte.
 Agnes Grey was published under the pseudonym Acton Bell.